Skip to content

 “Demographically, we have an older community here,” Kelsi said.
 “We wanted things to be simple.
 We wanted the extra capabilities, but we needed to make it as simple and user-friendly as possible because we’re not a super techie community.”

-Another consideration: Being remote in the mountains, many residents also have slower or more limited internet connectivity.
+Another consideration: Being remote in the mountains, many residents also have slower or more limited internet connections.
 “There were some great websites we looked at with cool intro videos, but that slows the site down too much for our community.”

 The Town of Springerville's new homepage with a navigation menu, "Quick links" buttons, and a photo of the White Mountains

-During the site’s design and implementation, the GovBuilt team always kept Kelsi and the committee in the loop: “We never questioned where we were in the project.
+During the site’s design and implementation, the MCCi team always kept Kelsi and the committee in the loop: “We never questioned where we were in the project.
 We met once a week to share progress.
 And they gave us tasks to do as well, but it was very simple.”

 “We would have launched early, had I not had those couple hiccups.”